ICGC-TCGA-PanCancer/pcawg-infrastructure-paper/README.md

 This Jupyter notebook contains the beginnings of our analysis code for the [PCAWG](https://dcc.icgc.org/pcawg) infrastructure paper.
 This paper describes our efforts to run the core analysis for the project, namely the alignment workflow with 3 variant calling workflows.
 We built various infrastructure components that let us do this in a distributed way across many (14) cloud and HPC environments.

-The main text of the paper is currently in a private Google document.
-This notebook will be used (maybe) to generate our figures if I can figure out how to program in Python!
+The main text of the paper is currently in a private Google document and will be shared with authors/contributors.
+This notebook will be used to generate our figures.
+There may be some additional scripts in this repository if things don't work well with Python notebooks.

 ## Install